Pierrot le fou - Jean-Luc Godard - Jean-Paul Belmondo - Samuel Fuller - party - cinema

 Pierrot le fou - Jean-Luc Godard - gun

 Instead of directly refuting or contesting Fuller’s definition, Pierrot le fou embraces it and runs with it.
 After the house party we get scenes of love (Pierrot’s reunion with Marianne), hatred (confronting Marianne’s boyfriend and stealing her away), action (assaulting the petrol station crew and running off without paying), and violence (blowing up the car with a rifle shot to the gas tank).
 The entire road trip to the Mediterranean is a mish-mash of Fuller’s elements of cinema – ending, of course, like Fuller does, with death.
 Having conditionally accepted Fuller’s definition, Pierrot le fou shows how weak a framework it is for making a movie.
-Just as the party scene lampoons bourgeois life with conversations that sound like advertising patter, the road trip lampoons the shallowness of movies that depend on triggered emotions – which would include numerous films elevated to the status of art by the French New Wave directors when they wrote for Cahiers du cinéma.
+Just as the party scene lampoons bourgeois life with conversations that sound like advertising patter, the road trip lampoons the shallowness of movies that depend on triggered emotions – which would include numerous films that Nouvelle Vague directors had elevated to the status of art in Cahiers du cinéma.

 Far from sparing himself, Godard points his sharpest criticism at his own first feature, Breathless.
 Like Breathless, Pierrot le fou stars Jean-Paul Belmondo as a fugitive in a whirlwind romance that ends in betrayal and death.
 In the movie theater scene there’s an insert of his Breathless co-star Jean Seberg.
 Pierrot resumes his relationship with Marianne after a 5½ year separation, the exact amount of time between the releases of both movies.
 As early as December 1962 Godard had said that when he made Breathless he thought it was Scarface but that it belongs instead alongside Alice in Wonderland.
 In other words, while trying to create art he ended up making something juvenile.
 There’s a particular danger when artists themselves set out consciously to create art; if that’s the intention the result will likely be stillborn.